-499. THESIS (9).
-An individually planned research effort or a creative project of comparable quality.
+- 497. INDEPENDENT STUDY (2) (4).\ Advanced study in Physical Education, with each master's degree student participating in a special project mutually agreed upon by student and instructor. - 499.
+THESIS (9).
+An individually planned research effort or a creative project of comparable quality in physical education or athletics.
 Students work under individual supervision with assigned faculty.
-F, W, S